PayPal Data Protection Addendum for Card Processing Products

-PayPal shall comply with the requirements of the Data Protection Laws applicable to Controllers in respect of the use of Personal Data under this Addendum (including without limitation, by implementing and maintaining at all times all appropriate security measures in relation to the Processing of Personal Data) and shall not knowingly do anything or permit anything to be done with respect to the Personal Data which might lead to a breach by Merchant of the Data Protection Laws.
-PayPal shall only transfer Personal Data to third parties, sub-processors or members of the PayPal Group Entity for the purposes of providing the payment processing services and shall have written agreements with such third parties and sub-processors which contain terms for the protection of Customer Data, which are no less protective than the terms set out in this Addendum.
+PayPal shall comply with the requirements of the Data Protection Laws applicable to Controllers in respect of the Processing of Customer Data under this Addendum (including without limitation, by implementing and maintaining at all times all appropriate security measures in relation to the Processing of Customer Data) and shall not knowingly do anything or permit anything to be done with respect to the Customer Data that likely would lead to a breach by Merchant of the Data Protection Laws.
+PayPal shall only transfer Customer Data to third parties, sub-processors or members of the PayPal Group who shall sign written agreements which contain terms for the protection of Customer Data, which are no less protective than the terms set out in this Addendum.

-Processing of Personal Data in Connection with the Payment Processing Services
+Processing of Customer Data in Connection with the Payment Services

-The parties acknowledge and agree that Merchant and PayPal are each independent Controllers in respect of all Personal Data Processed in connection with the payment processing services.
-As such, PayPal independently determines the purpose and the means of the Processing of such Personal Data and is not a joint Controller with Merchant with respect to such Personal Data.
+The parties acknowledge and agree that Merchant and PayPal are each independent Controllers in respect of all Customer Data Processed in connection with the Payment Services.
+As such, PayPal independently determines the purpose and the means of the Processing of such Customer Data and is not a joint Controller with Merchant with respect to such Customer Data.

 The parties acknowledge and agree that PayPal is permitted to use, reproduce and Process Customer Data and payment transaction data for the following limited purposes:

-- as reasonably necessary to provide and improve the payment processing services to Merchant and its Customers, including fraud protection tools;
+- as reasonably necessary to provide and improve the Payment Services to Merchant and its Customers, including fraud protection tools;

 - to monitor, prevent and detect fraudulent payment transactions and to prevent harm to Merchant, PayPal and to third parties,